State Pension (United Kingdom): Deferring State Pension

-For individuals who reached SPA before 6 April 2016, deferred pensions are increased by 1% for every 5 weeks that the pension is not claimed (approximately 10.4% per year).
-Alternatively pensioners who have deferred their pension can claim a lump sum and an unenhanced pension.
-The lump sum is the amount of pension payments foregone plus interest at 2% per year over the Bank of England base rate.
+For individuals who reached SPA before 6 April 2016, deferred pensions are increased by 1% for every 5 weeks that the pension is not claimed, which is around a 10.4% increase for each full year deferred.
+The pension must be deferred for at least five weeks for increases to apply.
+For people in this group who deferred for at least 12 months, it is possible to convert deferred pension into a taxable lump sum, although the option to build up a new lump sum on further deferral was removed for those reaching State Pension age from April 2016.
+In either case, the deferred pension is increased by interest at 2% per year over the Bank of England base rate.

-For individuals who reach SPA on or after 6 April 2016, deferred pensions are increased by 1% for every 9 weeks that the pension is not claimed (approximately 5.8% per year).
+For individuals who reach SPA on or after 6 April 2016, deferred pensions are increased by 1% for every 9 weeks that the pension is not claimed, which is just under 5.8% for each full year the claim is postponed.
+The pension must be deferred for at least nine weeks for increases to apply.
+The extra amount is added to the regular State Pension payment and is treated as taxable income, which means it can affect income tax liabilities and entitlement to means-tested benefits such as Pension Credit.